 His brief but meteoric career included acclaimed performances in opera, sold-out concert tours, million-selling records, and the title role in MGM's box-office hit The Great Caruso (1951).
 He was also a highly influential artist.
 "If I’m an opera singer," José Carreras has said, "it’s thanks to Mario Lanza."

-And yet he remains a controversial figure in musicological circles, marginalized for having achieved his fame in Hollywood films instead of on the world's great operatic stages.
-Moreover, the often-outrageous myths that dogged Lanza in his lifetime linger to this day.
+Yet he remains a controversial figure in musicological circles, marginalized for having achieved his fame in Hollywood films instead of on the world's great operatic stages.
+Moreover, the often outrageous myths that dogged Lanza in his lifetime linger to this day.